 The people at the front end, the producers, must be responsible for sustainable product manufacturing.
 The community at the back end is responsible for consuming and disposing of those products.
 Political responsibility bridges the gap between communities and producers.
 They enforce laws that promote Zero waste principles, taking care of human health and the environment.

 Zero waste practices prevent waste at the start of the chain during the production and manufacturing process.
 This train of thought is also known as ‘cradle-to-cradle’ thinking.
-A cradle-to-cradle model keeps resources in a circular loop until we cannot use them any further and return them back to the Earth.
+A cradle-to-cradle model keeps resources in a circular loop until we cannot use them any further and return them back to Earth.
 These closed loops promote sustainability and ensure zero waste in society through reduction, reuse, and recycling.

 Organic farming and composting are excellent examples of cradle-to-cradle thinking.
 This is a highly efficient process.
 In organic farming, farmers grow crops without using harmful chemical fertilisers and/or pesticides.
 Later, any food waste from consuming this organic food is composted and used to grow more food.
 Composting closes the loop.